Multiple Choice Bible Quiz about Moses the Lawgiver

 The Israelites were led into the promised land by Joshua.

-God prohibited Moses from leading the Israelites across the border into Canaan.
+God prohibited Moses from leading the Israelites across the border and into Canaan.

 This was God's way of reprimanding Moses for his anger management issues.

-Aaron died at Mt.
+Aaron did not take over because he had previously died at Mt.
 Hor during the exodus.

 Miriam died and was buried in the wilderness at Kadesh during the exodus.